-It’s not always easy, but it really can make or break a camping trip.
+It can take time to choose a campground, but it really can make or break a camping trip.
 Make sure to take the time it need to assess your options and consider your campground and campsite with all the above criteria in mind.
 Believe me, the extra time you put into finding a great campground will pay off!

 And, now that you’ve found the perfect campground, maybe you should consider planning and packing for your trip?
 And, if that’s the case, head over to read all about how to plan a simple family camping adventure and grab our camping packing lists!